MileHacker Logo

 • Licensed taxis in Ankara are easily identifiable.
 They are yellow with "TAKSI" signs on top.
 All licensed taxis have digital meters.

-• Always make sure the driver uses the meter at the start of your journey.
+• Always make sure the driver uses the meter at the start of your trip.
 If a driver refuses or attempts to negotiate a fixed price for a short ride, find another taxi.
 This practice limits overcharging.

 Recommended Ride-Sharing Apps and Services